 Most horses (15.1-16.1 hands; 1,000-1,200 lbs) will need a standard-size halter and collar, whereas smaller horses (14.1-15.1 hands; 800-1,000 lbs) such as Arabians, Morgans, and yearlings may be better suited for a cob-size.
 Oversize halters and collars are available for larger breeds (over 16.1 hands or over 1,200 lbs) while heavy horses and draft breeds can be accommodated through a special order.
+For horses with refined/narrow facial features, you may want to consider an adjustable chin halter.
 We recommend ponies (under 14.1 or under 800 lbs) use only a collar as halters are not available at this time.

 Does my NIGHTWATCH® halter/collar require any special care?